 JUST POSTED!
 Read my interview at the Society of Children’s Book Writers and Illustrators Blog here.

-In Jumping Girl (1985), I attempted to bring a sense of movement to the figure.
+In Jumping Girl (1985), I strove to bring a sense of movement to the figure.
 That’s a piece of Chinese embroidery sewn onto the bottom.

 This shows off the girl’s shoes from my picture book “In the Heart” (2001).
 The leather came with the checked pattern stamped onto it and there was barely enough to make all of her shoes in the book.